mycognitive/Drupal7-demo/README.md

-# Drupal8-demo
+# Drupal demo

-Drupal 8 Demo in a web browser
+Drupal Demo in a web browser

 In progress...